“Baby Proofing” Your Home When Your Child Is Blind or Low Vision

 - Don’t leave pet food and water bowls on the floor where a small child might be tempted to play in them; likewise, if you have a litter box for your pet, put it in an area that’s inaccessible to your child.

-- If your child has low vision, remember that contrast will help her see important demarcations, such as a change from light flooring to dark flooring between rooms and, especially, at the top and bottom of stairs.
-For instance, if you have light tile, you could put a dark rubberized mat at the top and bottom of steps or use a brightly colored tape to alert your child.
+- If your child has low vision, remember that contrast will help them see important demarcations, such as a change from light flooring to dark flooring between rooms and, especially, at the top and bottom of stairs.